-Objective Criteria EA10 EA11 EA12 EA13 EA14 Comment Housing 1 + + 0 0 + Development of the sites would deliver a net increase in homes, except EA13 and EA12 which do not include current or proposed residential uses.
-Economy 2 ? ?
-0 0 + Development of the sites would not result in a net increase in employment capacity for EA13 and EA12, and it would result in a net increase at EA14.
-At EA11 and EA10 potential employment loss or gain would depend on the nature of mixed uses.
-3 + + N/A N/A + The sites are within 1km of an existing primary school.
-EA12 and EA13 are not proposed for residential use, therefore proximity to education facilities is less relevant.
-Education and skills 4 + + N/A N/A + The sites are within 2km of an existing secondary school.
-EA12 and EA13 are not proposed for residential use, therefore proximity to education facilities is less relevant.
+Objective Criteria 05EA 06EA 07EA 08EA Comment Housing 1 + + 0 Development of the sites would deliver a net increase in homes, except 07EA which does not include current or proposed residential uses and 08EA which currently contains a small element of residential Economy 2 ? ?
+0 Development of the sites would not result in a net increase in employment capacity for 07EA and 08EA.
+At 05EA and 06EA potential employment loss or gain would depend on the nature of mixed uses.
+3 + + + + The sites are within 1km of an existing primary school.
+Education and skills 4 + + 0 0 05EA and 06EA are within 2km of an existing secondary school.
+07EA and 08EA are within 4km of an existing secondary school.
+Health 5 + + + + The sites are within 1km of an existing GP surgery.

-Objective Criteria EA10 EA11 EA12 EA13 EA14 Comment 5 + + N/A N/A + The sites are within 1km of an existing GP surgery.
-EA12 and EA13 are not proposed for residential use, therefore proximity to a GP surgery is less relevant.
-Health 6 0 0 0 0 0 There would be no loss of open space from development of the sites.
+Objective Criteria 05EA 06EA 07EA 08EA Comment 6 0 0 0 0 There would be no loss of open space from development of the sites.
 There may be opportunities to provide new open space dependent on the design of proposed developments.
-7a + + N/A N/A + The sites are within 1.5km of a health facility.
-EA12 and EA13 are not proposed for residential use, therefore proximity to a health facility is less relevant.
-7b + + + + + The sites are within 1.5km of a leisure facility.
-Connectivity 8 + + + + + The PTAL for the sites is between 4 and 6b.
-Connectivity 9 + + + + + The sites are located within 1km of active travel routes.
-Air quality and noise 10 0 0 0 0 - EA14 is located within an area which exceeds either of the following limits: PM10 30μg/m3, NO 2 30μg/m3.
-The remaining sites are partially located in areas that exceed either of these limits.
+7a + + + + The sites are within 1.5km of a health facility.
+7b + + + + The sites are within 1.5km of a leisure facility.
+Connectivity 8 + + + + The PTAL for the sites is between 4 and 6b.
+Connectivity 9 + + + + The sites are located within 1km of active travel routes.
+Air swelth, and reine 10 0 0 0 0 All sites are partially located in areas that exceed either of these limits: PM10 30μg/m3, NO 2 30μg/m3.
 Sensitive uses may not be suitable without mitigation.
-11 - - - - - Average road and rail noise levels of the sites are at or above 55db.
+Air quality and noise 11 - - - - Average road and rail noise levels of the sites are at or above 55db.
 Sensitive uses may not be suitable without mitigation.
-Resources 12 + 0 0 + 0 All sites are on previously developed land.
-EA13 and EA10 are on land that is recorded as contaminated, and development provides an opportunity for remediation.
-Heritage and townscape 13 0 0 0 0 0 The sites are within 500m of heritage assets, and EA12, EA11 and EA10 adjoin conservation areas.
+Resources 12 + 0 0 + All sites are on previously developed land.
+05EA and 08EA are on land that is recorded as contaminated, and development provides an opportunity for remediation.
+Engagement with Ealing Council's Contaminated Land Officer should be undertaken prior to any proposed development coming forward.
+Heritage and townscape 13 0 0 0 The sites are within 500m of heritage assets.
 All sites currently either have a slight negative impact on the wider heritage setting, or do not have an impact due to their distance and the density of the townscape between sites and assets; assuming that development is of similar or appropriate massing, it is therefore likely that any potential negative effects from the development of the sites are not expected.
-Biodiversity and green 14 + 0 0 0 0 The sites are in a dense urban area and do not offer opportunities for habitat connectivity, except EA10 which adjoins open space along the railway corridor. infrastructure 15 + + + + + The sites currently have low or no ecological value and development provides an opportunity to improve biodiversity, albeit at a small scale.
+14 + 0 0 0 The sites are in a dense urban area and do not offer opportunities for habitat connectivity, except EA10 which adjoins open space along the railway corridor.
+Biodiversity and green infrastructure 15 + + + + The sites currently have low or no ecological value and development provides an opportunity to improve biodiversity, albeit at a small scale.
+16 0 0 0 0 The sites are not located within ecologically designated sites.
+Water resources 17 0 - 0 0 06EA contains Flood Zone 3a (Surface Water).
+It is likely that this could be mitigated as part of any development.
+The sites are fully located within Flood Zone 1.

-Objective Criteria EA10 EA11 EA12 EA13 EA14 Comment 16 0 0 0 0 0 The sites are not located within ecologically designated sites.
-17 0 0 0 0 0 The sites are fully located within Flood Zone 1.
-Water resources 18 0 0 0 0 0 Development of the sites is unlikely to impact flood risk.
-19 + + + + + The sites are either within areas of low groundwater vulnerability, or not within areas of groundwater vulnerability.
+Objective Criteria 05EA 06EA 07EA 08EA Comment 18 0 0 0 0 Development of the sites is unlikely to impact flood risk.
+19 + + + + The sites are either within areas of low groundwater vulnerability, or not within areas of groundwater vulnerability.

-2.3 A4020 Broadway (EA15, EA16, EA17, EA18, EA19, EA20, EA21, EA22)
+2.4 A4020 Broadway (09EA, 10EA, 11EA, 12EA, 13EA, 14EA)